Registering devices

 Info

 The following descriptions apply to the general device registration processes.
 If you subscribe to specific protocol integrations, you will see additional protocol-specific options (for example, for LWM2M or OPC UA).
-A full list of supported protocols can be found in Protocol integration.
+A full list of supported protocols can be found in Device integration.
 It also contains descriptions for the protocol specific registration processes.

 Single device registration